📖

 3. Fill-out our 'Join the Community' form and click Sign Up.

-4. Read our Unreal Engine End User License Agreement (EULA) prior to clicking Accept.
-Refer to our EULA FAQ if you have additional questions about the EULA's terms and conditions.
+4. Read our (EULA) prior to clicking Accept.
+Refer to our if you have additional questions about the EULA's terms and conditions.

 There are many benefits for having an account with us, including (but not limited to) access to the Unreal Engine community, where you'll connect with other UE4 Linux developers, and where you'll be able to keep up with the latest news about Unreal Engine.